Elevate Recovery

 List of Antidepressant Drugs

-Different types of antidepressants addiction can be categorized based on how they work.
+Different types of antidepressant addiction can be categorized based on how they work.
 A few of the most commonly used antidepressants today include;

 Monoamine Oxidase Inhibitors or MAOIs